sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 ```

 We can develop a decorator to wrap the gradient combination process
 using AllReduce.
-The decorator can support fault-tolerance and
+The decorator should support fault-tolerance and
 elastic training.
 If AllReduce fails, the decorator will query the
 master for a new AllReduce ring and retry to combine gradients
 across alive workers.
 And the decorator also queries the master
-for a new ring periodically in case that the master add new workers.
+for a new ring periodically if the master adds new workers.

 ```python